 - VOL4_Part1 section 3.9.11 Render Target Write.

 - for Skylake and on see the Render Target Surface Types

 Things that we couldn’t support

 One thing that was impossible to support in OpenGL is the automatic mipmap generation, as it requires native or at least software compression.
-(For the case of the GLES the automatic mipmap generation is required for color formats only and so, there’s no need to support it).
+(In case of GLES the automatic mipmap generation is required for non compressed color formats only and so, there’s no need to support it).